pymupdf/PyMuPDF/docs/recipes-stories.rst

 -----

+.. _RecipesStories_J:

-How to generate a Table of Contents
+How to Generate a Table of Contents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This script lists the source code of all Python scripts that live in the script's directory.